Date: Nov. 1, 2011

 "To date there have been very few efforts to create genuine partnerships among the scientific, entertainment, and education communities to develop engaging materials for classroom use," said Ralph J. Cicerone, president, National Academy of Sciences.
 "Our review panel believes that the Science in Motion project is an excellent opportunity to bring together those communities to build a very unique and powerful educational experience."

 "We've been matching scientists and filmmakers to bring better science messaging to the screen," added movie director Jerry Zucker, co-chair of the Exchange.
-"This year's summit took that concept a step further by reaching out to educators and facilitating collaborations so that the creative force of Hollywood can be applied to the teaching of science."
+"This year's summit took that concept a step further by reaching out to educators and facilitating collaborations so that the creative force of

 Science in Motion, which its developers bill as a "textbook of the future," merges high-quality characterization, storytelling, and game design from LucasArts Entertainment with assessment-driven game-learning methodology from GameDesk to create educational geoscience games that involve students' senses, perceptions, and mind-body actions and reactions.
 For example, as part of a module exploring lithospheric plates, students will control the passage of time and slice through layers of the Earth to see how these shifting plates -- which move only centimeters per year -- can lead to events like earthquakes, volcanic eruptions, and mountain building.
 The simulated environment, which enables students to move seamlessly through geographical scales and temporal spaces, and added game mechanics will support students' comprehension of cause-and-effect relationships in the earth sciences.